YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/in.md

 The `in` keyword **doesn’t allow parameter values to be changed**.

-This is useful for parameters that are not modified by the called method, but **must be passed by reference** in order for the calling method to access the results.
+This is useful for parameters that **are not modified by the called method**, but **must be passed by reference** in order for the calling method to access the results.

 Variables passed as in arguments **must be initialized** before being passed in a method call.
 However, the called method **may not assign a value or modify the argument**.